JonKing93/DASH/Tutorials/stateVector/dimension-indices.md

 # Dimension Indices
 As mentioned, the stateVector class builds state vectors from data catalogued in .grid files.
 However, we  will not always need to use *all* of a .grid file's data in a state vector ensemble; often, a small subset of the data is sufficient.
 As such, we will need a way to select subsets of .grid file data.
 In stateVector, we will do this by selecting specific elements along the dimensions of the .grid file's N-dimensional array.

+##### Example 1
-For example, say I have a .grid file that organizes a 4D array that is lat x lon x time x run and that the "lat" metadata is given by:
+Say I have a .grid file that organizes a 4D array that is lat x lon x time x run and that the "lat" metadata is given by:
 ```matlab
 lat = -90:90;
 ```